rdmurugan/Sangam/RAILWAY_FIX.md

 # 🔧 Railway Deployment Fix

-## Problem: "Railpack could not determine how to build the app"
+## Problem: "Railpack could not determine how to build the app" or "Error creating build plan"

-Railway can't auto-detect monorepo structure.
-Here's how to fix it:
+Railway has issues with:
+1. Monorepo structure (backend + frontend)
+2. Native dependencies (bcrypt requires Python/GCC)
+3. Complex package structures

+## BEST SOLUTION: Use Render.com or Heroku Instead

+Railway is having issues with our dependencies. **Use Render.com** (same free tier, better support):

 ---